MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/privileged-access-management-in-office-365.md

 # Privileged Access Management in Office 365

 > [!IMPORTANT]
-> This topic covers deployment and configuration for a public beta feature only currently available in Office 365 E5 and Advanced Compliance SKUs.
+> This topic covers deployment and configuration guidance for a public beta feature only currently available in Office 365 E5 and Advanced Compliance SKUs.

-Privileged Access Management (PAM) allows more granular access control over privileged admin tasks in Office 365.
-Users can request Just-In-Time (JIT) access to complete privileged tasks through an approval workflow that is highly scoped and time bound.
-This gives the users Just-Enough-Access (JEA) to perform the task at hand.
-Enabling PAM in Office 365 will enable your organization to operate with Zero Standing Privilege and provide a layer of defense against vulnerabilities arising because of such standing administrative access.

-This topic will guide you through enabling and configuring PAM in your Office 365 organization and serve as a reference guide for requesting, approving, and managing the feature.
+This topic will guide you through enabling and configuring privileged access management in your Office 365 organization and serve as a reference guide for requesting, approving, and managing the feature.

 ## Before you begin

 ### Limited functionality
-During the public beta, the features of PAM are only available through PowerShell for the Exchange in Office 365.
-PAM covers the task definitions at the level of Exchange management cmdlets.
-In coming releases PAM’s features will be available through the admin portal and will cover other office 365 workloads.
+During the public beta, privileged access management features are only available through [Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-online/exchange-online-powershell?view=exchange-ps) in Office 365.
+Privileged access management covers the task definitions at the level of Exchange management cmdlets.
+In coming Office 365 releases, privileged access features will be available through the admin portal and will cover other Office 365 workloads services.

 ### Connecting to Exchange Online PowerShell
-The configuration steps in this topic will walk you through enabling and using Privileged Access Management in Office 365 using Exchange Online PowerShell.
+The configuration steps in this topic will walk you through enabling and using privileged access in Office 365 using Exchange Online PowerShell.

 Follow the steps in [Connect to Exchange Online PowerShell using Multi-Factor authentication](https://docs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/mfa-connect-to-exchange-online-powershell?view=exchange-ps) to connect to Exchange Online PowerShell with your Office 365 credentials to enable and configure previleged access for your organization.